mozilla/puente/docs/migratingfromtower.rst

    * If you have a bunch of domains and can't squash them into ``django.po(t)`` and ``djangojs.po(t)``, then we should talk--open up an issue.

+5. Sync your strings

+   Using Tower, extract, merge and sync strings with Verbatim.
+That way you know exactly what changed for the next few steps.

-5. Stop using Tower's gettext.
+6. Stop using Tower's gettext.

    Switch instances of this: